Watts-College/crj-507-spring-2024/index.md

 This course will close with a final project.
 The final project will involve a report that draws on all of the material you have learned in the course.

-UPDATE UPDATE UPDATE UPDATE UPDATE UPDATE UPDATE

-SEE THE ASSIGNMENT FOR WHAT THIS SHOULD BE
+The final project will use all of the information you have learned in this course to create a report on a network.
+For the final project, you will use data from the Phoenix Open Data Portal.
+Specifically, you will use co-arrest data.
+These data represent incidents where individuals were arrested together.
+For the final project, imagine that you work for a police department and your supervisor has asked you to create a report on co-offending networks.

-The following criteria, description, and corresponding points are used to evaluate the project (35 points total):
+The following criteria, description, and corresponding points are used to evaluate the project (30 points total):

-  - **New Tabs Added:** Custom tabs successfully integrated; runs without errors **(10 pts)**
-  - **Widget Integration:** Widgets correctly linked; visual output is reactive **(8 pts)**
-  - **Data Reporting:** Value boxes, tables, graphics, or other reporting is provided, functional **(4 pts)**
-  - **Documentation:** Sufficient documentation provided on "About" tab **(2 pts)**
+  - **Answering Prompts:** Providing responses and code for all prompts **(25 pts)**
-  - **Style:** Content exceeds expectations in functionality, design, layout, analysis, or insights **(3 pts)**
+  - **Proofreading and Style:** Responses are free of grammatical errors; content exceeds expectations in functionality, design, layout, analysis, or insights **(5 pts)**
-  - **Upload to Shinyapps.io:** Dashboard posted to Shinyapps.io and available through an active URL **(3 pts)**

 ## D. General Grading Rubric for Written Work

-In general, any submitted work work is assessed on these evaluative criteria:
+In general, any submitted work is assessed on these evaluative criteria:

 - **Completeness:** All elements of the assignment are addressed
 - **Quality of Analysis:** Substantively rigorous in addressing the assignment
 - **Understanding:** Demonstrated synthesis and application of core lecture concepts
 - **Appearance:** Consistent formatting, style, spelling, grammar, and conventions in code/text

 Most assignments in this course are labs that are graded pass-fail based upon completeness and correctness of responses (every attempt must be made to complete labs, and they must be more than 50% correct to receive credit).
-Discussion boards that accumulate points through each activity on the board.
+Discussion boards accumulate points through each activity on the board.

-The final projects will be accompanied by a rubric describing the allocation of points and criteria for evaluation.

 ## E. Late and Missing Assignments